libxsmm/parlooper/README.md

 1. Declaring the nested loops along with their specification
 2. Expresing the desired computation using the logical indices of the nested loops.

-We will illustrate these two steps with a simple Matrix Multiplication (GEMM) example, and out desired computation will be expressed be leveraging exclusively Tensor Processing Primitives (TPP).
+We will illustrate these two steps with a simple Matrix Multiplication (GEMM) example, and our desired computation will be expressed by leveraging exclusively Tensor Processing Primitives (TPP).

 ### Declaring the logical loops
+The Matrix Multiplication algorithm multiples a Matrix A with a matrix B and gets as result an output matrix C. Matrix A is an MxK matrix (M rows and K columns), matrix B is an KxN matrix (K rows and N columns), whereas the output matrix C is an MxN matrix (M rows and N columns).
 The Matrix Multiplication algorithm is comprised of three logical nested loops which can be declared as follows:
 ```
 auto gemm_loop = ThreadedLoop<3>({
      LoopSpecs{0, Kb, k_step, {l1_k_step, l0_k_step}},   // a loop - Logical K loop specs